Anisotropies of ultrahigh-energy cosmic rays in a scenario with nearby sources: The Cen A + M81/M82 mixed composition scenario

 This can be appreciated in Figure~\ref{f7}, where we show the maps displaying the average value of the mass number $\langle A\rangle$ in the different sky directions for the scenario being considered.
 The average composition indeed becomes lighter in the regions showing a localized excess in Figure~\ref{f6}.
 Also note that due to the changing composition, the scale of the overdensities doesn't necessarily decrease monotonically with increasing energies (e.g., the one around Cen~A at 40~EeV is more concentrated than the one appearing at 80~EeV).
-One also finds that at the lower energies shown of 5~EeV and 10~EeV, the overall distribution has a strong dipolar modulation, pointing not far from the outer spiral arm, as has indeed been observed by the Auger Observatory \cite{science}.
+One also finds that at the lower energies shown of 5~EeV and 10~EeV, the overall distribution has a strong dipolar modulation, pointing not far from the outer spiral arm of the magnetic field model, as has indeed been observed by the Auger Observatory \cite{science}.
 However, note that due to the incomplete sky coverage of the existing observatories, the reconstructed dipolar amplitudes in the southern (Auger) and northern (Telescope Array) observatories would differ from the whole sky one.
 Given that Auger doesn't observe the region around M82 (which lies at declination 69.7$^\circ$), while TA misses a significant part of the flux from Cen~A (at declination -43$^\circ$), and that the two sources are in quite opposite directions in the sky, some reduction in the total dipolar amplitude with respect to those inferred from each separate source (and those measured by each separate detector) could be expected.
-In particular, for the fluxes shown in Figure~\ref{f6} one infers a dipolar amplitude of 3.4, 4.5 and 7.7\% for $E=10$, 20 and 40~EeV (pointing towards the label `dip' indicated in the maps), while for the case of considering the Cen~A only source these amplitudes would have been 5.2, 7.0 and 11.9\% respectively.
+In particular, for the fluxes shown in Figure~\ref{f6} one infers a dipolar amplitude of 3.4, 4.5 and 7.7\% for $E=10$, 20 and 40~EeV (pointing towards the label `dip' indicated in the maps), while considering only the Cen~A source these amplitudes would have been 5.2, 7.0 and 11.9\% respectively, and for the M82 case 4.5, 7.9 and 13.5\%.
+To obtain these results we used that $\vec\Delta=3\sum \Phi_i \hat n_i/\sum\Phi_i$, with $i$ labelling a uniform distribution of arrival directions $\hat n_i$.